Oregon Zoo returns western pond turtles to wild with help of local conservationists

 "At this size, the young turtles are able to avoid most of the predators that threaten them, such as non-native bullfrogs," Shepherdson said.

-The turtle reintroduction is part of a collaborative effort by the Oregon Zoo, Woodland Park Zoo, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, Bonneville Power Administration and USDA Forest Service.
-As part of the Western Pond Turtle Recovery Project, conservation scientists "head-start" newly hatched turtles gathered from wild sites, nurturing them at both zoos for about 11 months.
+The turtle reintroduction is part of a collaborative effort by the Oregon Zoo, Woodland Park Zoo, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, Bonneville Power Administration, USDA Forest Service and other partners.
+As part of the Western Pond Turtle Recovery Project, conservation scientists "head-start" newly hatched turtles gathered from wild sites, nurturing them at both zoos for up to 11 months.
 In one study, scientists estimated that 95 percent of the turtles released back to sites in the Columbia Gorge survive annually.

 Two decades ago, western pond turtles were on the verge of completely dying out in Washington, with fewer than 100 turtles left in the state.
-Today, researchers estimate there are more than 1,600.
+Since then, more than 1,500 zoo-headstarted turtles have been released.
 The biggest threat to fragile baby turtles has been the bullfrog.
 Native to areas east of the Rockies, this nonindigenous frog has thrived throughout the West, driving pond turtles and a host of other small, vulnerable aquatic species to the brink of extinction.

-Other threats to the turtles' survival include habitat degradation and ulcerative shell disease, a condition that causes lesions in a turtle's shell and can lead to reduced fitness, paralysis and even death.
+Other threats to the turtles' survival include habitat degradation and ulcerative shell disease, a condition that causes lesions in a turtle's shell and can lead to reduced fitness and even death.

 "We don't yet know what causes this disease, but we've been investigating," Shepherdson said.
-"Once we can identify the cause, we hope to develop an effective treatment."
+"Once we can identify the cause, we hope to develop an effective cure."

-Now listed as an endangered species in Washington and a sensitive species in Oregon, the western pond turtle was once common from Baja California to the Puget Sound.
-The Oregon Zoo's participation in the Western Pond Turtle Recovery Project is funded through the Oregon Zoo Foundation, the Bonneville Power Administration, the Foley Frischkorn Wildlife and Conservation Fund, GlobalGiving.org, and the Washington Department of Fish and Wildlife.
+The Oregon Zoo's participation in the Western Pond Turtle Recovery Project is funded through the Oregon Zoo Foundation, the Bonneville Power Administration, the Foley Frischkorn Wildlife and Conservation Fund, Globalgiving.org, and the Washington Department of Fish and Wildlife.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.